abryb/AddressBook/README.md

 Routes:

 "/" <br>
-List all contacts in alphabetica order.
+List all contacts in alphabetical order.
 Input for searching.

 "/new" <br>
 Adding new contact form, and reception of that form.

 "/{id}.{name}" <br>
 Display details about single contact.
-Query optimalization with dql.
-Autocomplete {name} slug.
+Query optimization with DQL.
+Auto complete {name} slug.

 "/{id}/modify" <br>
-Changing contact data, adding and removing phones, email, addreses, groups.
-Query optimalization with dql.
+Changing contact data, adding and removing phones, email, addresses, groups.
+Query optimization with DQL.

 "/{id}/delete" <br>
 Reception of delete contact POST request